What is campylobacteriosis?

 Who gets campylobacteriosis?

-Anyone can get campylobacteriosis, although babies and children are more likely to have serious illness.
+Anyone can get campylobacteriosis, although babies, children, and people with weakened immune systems are more likely to have serious illness.
 Campylobacter is one of the most common causes of diarrheal illness in the United States.

 The bacteria are commonly found in the gut of animals and birds, which carry the bacteria without becoming ill.
 The bacteria can infect people who drink unpasteurized (raw) milk or contaminated water, or eat undercooked meats and organs, especially chicken.
-Just one drop of raw chicken juice can contain more than 500 bacteria, enough to cause illness.
-Other food items can be contaminated, for example, from improperly cleaned cutting boards.
-Handling infected animals, without carefully washing hands afterwards, may also lead to illness.
+Just one drop of raw chicken juice can contain enough bacteria to cause illness.
+Other food items can be contaminated, for example, from contact with improperly cleaned cutting boards.
+Handling infected animals, without carefully washing hands afterwards, can also lead to illness.

 What are the symptoms of campylobacteriosis?

-Campylobacteriosis may cause mild to severe diarrhea, often with traces of blood in the stool.
-Most people also get a fever and stomach cramping, and some may have nausea and vomiting.
+Campylobacteriosis can cause mild to severe diarrhea, often with traces of blood in the stool.
+Most people also have a fever and stomach cramping, and some might have nausea and vomiting.
 The illness usually lasts about one week.
 Some people infected with Campylobacter do not have any symptoms.
-In people with weakened immune systems, the bacteria can occasionally spread to the bloodstream and cause a life-threatening infection.
-In rare cases, Campylobacter infection results in long-term effects, such as arthritis or a condition called Guillain-Barre syndrome, which affects the nerves of the body and begins several weeks after the diarrheal illness.
+In people with weakened immune systems, the bacteria can spread occasionally to the bloodstream and cause a life-threatening infection.
+In rare cases, Campylobacter infection results in long-term effects, such as arthritis or a condition called Guillain-Barre’ syndrome, which affects the nerves of the body and begins several weeks after the diarrheal illness.

 How soon after exposure do symptoms appear?